pkozul/ha-floorplan/README.md

 #### Sensors

-Below is an example of a 'Sensors' group, showing how to add a temperature sensor (as text) to your floorplan. in the screenshot above, this can be seen at text (i.e. '9.0°').
+Below is an example of a 'Sensors' group, showing how to add a temperature sensor (as text) to your floorplan. in the screenshot above, this can be seen as an SVG text element displaying the current temperature (i.e. '9.0°').

-The sensor's state is displayed using a text template.
-Whenever a text template is used, the floorplan SVG needs to contain an SVG text element whose id matches the Home Assistant entity its representing.
+The sensor's state is displayed using a `text_template`.
+As you can see, it contains some embedded code that determines which actual text to dispay.

-The sensor's CSS class is determined dynamically using a class template.
+The sensor's CSS class is determined dynamically using a `class_template`.
 In the example below, the CSS class is determined based on the actual temperature value.

-Both text and class templates allow you to inject your own expressions and code using JavaScript string literals.
+Both `text_template` and `class_template` allow you to inject your own expressions and code using JavaScript string literals.
+Within these string lterals, you have full access to the entity's state object, which allows you to access other properties such as last_changed, attributes, etc.

 ```
         - name: Sensors